kndewa/KanjiSVGtoPNG/README.md

 The script generates PNG images where each Kanji character is displayed with its strokes added sequentially, demonstrating the correct stroke order.

----

-**Note**: Ensure that the input SVG files are correctly formatted and named using their Unicode decimal values (e.g., `36817.svg` for the character with Unicode code point U+8FED).

-## Troubleshooting

-### Common Issues

-- **Missing Dependencies**: Ensure all npm packages are installed.
-- **Permission Errors**: Run the script with appropriate permissions, especially when accessing files in protected directories.
-- **Incorrect File Paths**: Use absolute paths or ensure relative paths are correct.

-### Getting Help

-- **Check the Console Output**: Error messages are logged to the console.
-- **Open an Issue**: If problems persist, open an issue on the GitHub repository.

 ## Version History

 - **v1.0.0**: Initial release with SVG to PNG conversion and stroke rendering.